jdb8/simplify-css-modules-webpack-plugin/README.md

 ## Behaviour

-The plugin will run on the js and css files in each of the chunks produced by your build.
-It will run after chunk assets have been optimised (i.e. after terser/other minifiers have run).
+The plugin will run on the js and css files produced by your build.
+It will run after assets have been optimised (i.e. after terser/other minifiers have run).

 If it identifies CSS Modules, it will reduce the size of classnames via mangling and update the importing js file.